-The compensation committee (the "Compensation Committee") of the board of directors (the "Board") is comprised of three directors, who are considered to be independent as defined under applicable securities legislation.
-For 2014, the Compensation Committee members consisted of Messrs.
-Peter Berrang (Committee Chair), Terry Holland and Michael Sonnenfeldt.
+The compensation committee (the "Compensation Committee") of the Board is usually comprised of three directors; however, for 2016, it will be a committee of the whole comprising of all directors with the exception of John Simmons, each of whom is considered to be independent as defined under applicable securities legislation.

 The Compensation Committee has a written mandate that establishes the committee's purpose and responsibilities.
 In addition, the Compensation Committee has the authority to engage and compensate any outside advisor that it determines to be necessary to permit it to carry out its duties.
-All Compensation Committee members have direct experience that is relevant to the responsibilities mandated by the Compensation Committee, as further described under "Corporate Governance Disclosure".
+All Compensation Committee members have direct experience that is relevant to the responsibilities mandated by the Compensation Committee.
+The responsibilities mandated by the Compensation Committee Disclosure.